Search

 You can quickly unassign one or all controller(s) directly from the Pin Values panel after right-clicking on the value's name.

-Controlling the Flow graph
+Controlling the FLOW Editor

-All of the MIDI-related Modules can be found in Insert Module.
+All of the MIDI-related modules can be found in the Insert Module panel.
 To make it easier to find them, search for "midi":

 Learn function